Frequently Asked Questions

 We do not charge entry or exit fees on investments or superannuation products, nor do we receive commissions from investments.
 Commissions may be received on Insurance products.

 No!
 Our clients are from all walks of life, and we provide both ongoing services or one off services when appropriate, to assist our clients achieve their goals throughout their lifetime.

 Yes!
 We have many clients that we provide services to interstate.
-A face to face relationship with your adviser is nice to have, however with technologies such as Skype, email and phone our services are not limited by distance.
+A face to face relationship with your adviser is nice to have, however with technologies such as Zoom, Microsoft Teams, email and phone our services are not limited by location.

 We provide financial planning services to clients based on proven strategies that may include investment advice, however we are not stockbrokers nor traders.
 We can provide advice on long term investment strategies utilising managed funds, term deposits, and direct shares whether held personally or within superannuation, trusts or companies.

 We can provide strategic advice services on all areas including but not limited to investment, superannuation, redundancy, retirement planning, income streams, Self Managed Super Funds, Aged Care, and Personal or Business Insurance.